Medicate (Gabbie Hanna song): Music and lyrics

 "Medicate" has a length of three minutes and twenty four seconds.
 It is in the key of G minor, with Hanna's vocal range spanning from the low note of F3 to the high note of C5.
 The lyrics of "Medicate" explore the theme of anti-depressants and wondering if it will help with depression.

 Critical reception

 Nashmia Adnan, writing for Dankanator, called the song "more professional and mature" in comparison to her previous singles.

 Music video

 A music video for the song was uploaded to Youtube on February 2, 2019.
 The video features Hanna in a warehouse, sitting on a chair with multiple of the same chairs forming a circle.
 At the climax to the song, a second version of Hanna appears—a version seen in previous music videos of hers.

 Live performances

 Hanna performed "Medicate" on February 17, 2019 at VidCon London.
 She would later perform the song again at VidCon LA on July 13, 2019 alongside the rest of 2WayMirror.

-Hanna performed "Medicate" at the First Inaugural Patreon Assembly on November 2, 2019 along with "Monster", "Monster (Reborn)", and two unreleased songs: "Sleepyhead" and "Today".
+Hanna performed "Medicate" at the First Inaugural Patreon Assembly on November 2, 2019 along with "Monster", "Monster (Reborn)", and two unreleased songs: "Sleepyhead" and "Today" (the latter of which was later included on her second studio album This Time Next Year (2022)).